 Students will learn advanced forensic (the art or study of formal debate and argumentation), public speaking, and research skills, focusing on speaking effectiveness and style.
 A special focus will be on the Toulmin Method of reasoning and argument as well as Lincoln-Douglas debate format.
 This course will include structural and organizational techniques that will help students design effective speeches and arguments.
 Students will be required to regularly engage and interact using a variety of "real-life" prompts and participate in impromptu, informative and persuasive speeches as well as debate environments.
 Through such activities and learning opportunities, students with pre-existing expertise and levels of comfort will be able to advance their skills.

 Please Note: While there is no formal prerequisite for this course, students are encouraged to take this course if they feel their pre-existing expertise precludes them from benefiting from our department's other public speaking course, "Public Speaking for Beginners."

-ASSESSMENTS UTILIZED: Exams, participation and performance in speeches and debates, and research assignments SUMMER ASSIGNMENT: None This course fulfills the POB graduation requirement for public speaking.
-BANNED LITERATURE: THEN and NOW COURSE #: 128 CREDIT: 1/2 GRADES: 11 and 12 COURSE DESCRIPTION:
+ASSESSMENTS UTILIZED: Exams, participation and performance in speeches and debates, and research assignments

+SUMMER ASSIGNMENT: None

+CREATIVE WRITING I

+COURSE #: 125

+CREDIT: 1/2

+COURSE DESCRIPTION: